Hemorrhoidectomy in Brownsville, Texas

 Schedule a Consultation for Hemorrhoidectomy

 When at-home remedies and therapies fail, it may be time to consider a hemorrhoidectomy.
-Dr. Carlos A. Barba specializes in performing the hemorrhoidectomy procedure for patients in Brownsville, TX.
+Dr. Carlos A. Barba specializes in performing the hemorrhoidectomy procedure for patients at his general surgery center in Brownsville & Harlingen, TX.
 He will help diagnose the severity of your hemorrhoid symptoms and determine if the hemorrhoidectomy procedure is right for you.
-If you are currently suffering from a hemorrhoid, please call our office at (956) 621-4981 to schedule an appointment to discuss your hemorrhoidectomy options with Dr. Barba.
+If you are currently experiencing symptoms of a hemorrhoid, please call (956) 621-4981 to schedule an appointment to discuss your hemorrhoidectomy options with Dr. Barba.